-Whether it’s spring winds along the Eastern shores, winter blizzards, or the Santa Ana winds out west, wind is a powerful weather maker.
-With that in mind, we did some digging in our files on weather lore revolving around wind.
-How many have you heard of, and do you agree with, any of these sayings?
+Whether it’s spring winds along the Eastern shores, blowing snow of winter blizzards, or the Santa Ana winds out west, wind is a powerful weather maker.
+With that in mind, we did some digging in our files on weather lore “swirling” around wind.
+How many of these have you heard?

 When the wind is in the north, the skillful fisher goes not forth.

 When the wind is in the east, ’tis good for neither man nor beast.